gregnottageGHOrg/IntuneScripts/Upload-IntuneWin/Upload-IntuneWin_ReadMe.md

 ### Complete Upload Workflow

-1. **Validate Prerequisites** - Checks for IntuneWinAppUtil.exe and required modules
+1. **Validate Prerequisites** - Checks for IntuneWinAppUtil.exe (auto-downloads or updates from GitHub if needed) and required modules
 2. **Read Configuration** - Parses Config.json (preferred) or Config.xml settings
 3. **Create IntuneWin Package** - Runs IntuneWinAppUtil.exe to create the encrypted package
 4. **Authenticate to Graph** - Connects using specified authentication method